-• Data Analysis Project (1/2)
+• Data Essay (1/2)

-Towards the end of the course, you will be handed out a data analysis project (including a dataset).
+Towards the end of the course, you will work on a data analysis project (we will hand out a data set and problem description).
 The project will involve the creative application of the statistical techniques to a substantive problem in political science.
 Your paper should have 2000 words (\pm 10%, without bibliography).
-The essay will be marked down if you go below or above the page range.
+The essay will be marked down if you go below or above the word count.
 The data essay should emphasize the substantive, statistical, and causal significance of your analysis and the write-up should read very much like the results section of a published article.
 No collaboration is permitted on the data analysis project.
 You are welcome to seek advice from the instructors during office hours.
 Details on the data analysis project will be provided at a later stage.
-Your data essay is due on 7 December 2017 by 10am.
+Your data essay is due on 10 December 2019 by 10h00.
 Late submissions will not be accepted.